 For day-to-day tasks, replace paper sticky notes with electronic to-do or project management apps.
 There’s no shortage of options to choose from.
 Some of our favorites are Asana, Trello, ToDoist, and the notes app that comes standard on your smartphone.

 Whether you’re collecting lunch orders, getting t-shirt sizes for your kid’s soccer team, or just want to read daily updates about Fido from your pet sitter, online signup forms are easier to keep track of and more efficient.

-Pro tip: If you use a tool like JotForm Mobile Forms, you can collect all of the data you need on the go, right on your smartphone.
+If you use a tool like Jotform Mobile Forms, you can collect all of the data you need on the go, right on your smartphone.
 There’s no need for a pen, paper, or Wi-Fi.